Danny Sonner: Ipswich Town to Sheffield Wednesday

 It was whilst at Cologne that he was plucked from obscurity by Ipswich Town manager George Burley.
 Sonner would spend the 1996–97 season in the English First Division.

-In two seasons with the club he played 56 league games, half of which were substitute appearances.
-However, he and Burley soon fell out and Sonner was on the move to Danny Wilson's Sheffield Wednesday in October 1998 for an undisclosed fee, believed to be around £75,000.
-Once again Sonner had fallen on his feet, spending the 1998–99 season in the Premier League.
+In two seasons with the club, he played 56 league games, half of which were substitute appearances.
+However, he and Burley soon fell out, and Sonner was on the move to Danny Wilson's Sheffield Wednesday in October 1998 for an undisclosed fee, believed to be around £75,000.
+Once again, Sonner had fallen on his feet, spending the 1998–99 season in the Premier League.
 He played the club's 8–0 thumping at the hands of Newcastle United at St James' Park on 19 September, and Wednesday suffered relegation at the end of the 1999–2000 season.
 He was not retained for the following season after failing to agree a new contract and was forced to search for a new club.

 Birmingham City

-He soon signed for Birmingham City, where he helped the club to the 2001 League Cup Final.
-In the quarter finals he had given his old club some food for thought, scoring in a 2–0 victory over the "Owls" on 12 December 2000.
-In the final he was replaced by Bryan Hughes after 71 minutes and was forced to watch his team lose the penalty shootout to Liverpool 5–4, after a 1–1 draw in normal time.
+He soon signed for Birmingham City, where he helped the club to the 2001 League Cup final.
+In the quarter-finals, he gave his old club some food for thought, scoring a 2–0 victory over the "Owls" on December 12, 2000.
+In the final he was replaced by Bryan Hughes after 71 minutes and was forced to watch his team lose the penalty shoot-out to Liverpool 5–4, after a 1–1 draw in normal time.
 In a play-off semi-final defeat at Preston North End's Deepdale, Sonner, teammate Michael Johnson and boss Trevor Francis were all charged with misconduct by the Football Association, Sonner and Johnson were also charged for using abusive language.
 Sonner was fined £1,000 following a hearing.

-He was released by Birmingham at the end of the 2001–02 season.
-He played his last game for the club on 7 November 2001 and was sent off 77 minutes into a 1–0 home defeat by West Bromwich Albion after a poor challenge on Phil Gilchrist.
+Birmingham released him at the end of the 2001–02 season.
+He played his last game for the club on 7 November 2001.
+He was sent off 77 minutes into a 1–0 home defeat by West Bromwich Albion after a poor challenge on Phil Gilchrist.
 Not long after this Steve Bruce was appointed as the club's new manager.
-Bruce never selected Sonner for a matchday squad, and he therefore played no part in the 2002 play-off final.
+Bruce never selected Sonner for a matchday squad, so he played no part in the 2002 play-off final.